 - Computer systems software engineers

-Computer applications engineers will analyze the needs of users, and design, develop, test, deploy and maintain software installations in an organization’s computing environment.
+Computer applications engineers analyze the needs of users and design, develop, test, deploy, and maintain software installations in an organization’s computing environment.
 These software engineers often custom craft programs to meet the needs of users within their organization.
 Software spans the spectrum from accounting applications to knowledge management software and more.

-Computer systems software engineers may have some crossover in responsibilities with computer applications engineers, but are primarily responsible for the core computing of the organization.
-Installations of operating system software, upgrades, updates, and intranet/internet access of the organizations systems fall within the realm of the systems software engineer.
+Computer systems software engineers may have some crossover in responsibilities with computer applications engineers but are primarily responsible for the core computing of the organization.
+Installations of the operating system software, upgrades, updates, and intranet/internet access of the organization’s systems fall within the realm of the systems software engineer.
 Systems software engineers are also responsible for planning for extensibility (or expansion) as new users are added to the network.

 Most computer software engineers have attained at least a four-year degree in their field of specialization.
-Certifications are often used to supplement degrees and a wide variety of certifications are available to computer software engineers.
-Most organizations will want to see a combination of education and certifications on resumes from applicants fresh from college.
-Internships completed during college will help new graduates obtain their first position as a computer software engineer.
-Though some companies are willing to hire self-taught computer software engineers with little experience or training, this is a rarity.
-Those individuals serious about seeking a career in this field should invest in a college education to make themselves more competitive in the job market.
+Certifications are often used to supplement degrees, and a wide variety of certifications are available to computer software engineers.
+Most organizations want to see a combination of education and certifications on resumes from applicants fresh from college.
+Completed internships help new graduates obtain their first position as a computer software engineer.
+Though some companies are willing to hire those who are self-taught or have little experience, it’s rare.
+However, individuals who are serious about seeking a career in this field should invest in a college education to make themselves more competitive in the job market.

-According to statistics from the Bureau of Labor Statistics, computer software engineers were paid in 2008 an average annual salary of $94,520.
-Computer applications engineers were paid slightly less, with an average annual salary of $87,900.
-In addition to the high salaries qualified computer software engineers bring home, many companies offer excellent benefit packages to keep talented software engineers on their payroll.
-In addition to health and dental insurance, some companies are offering perks like profit sharing, paid cell phone service, company cars and more.*
+According to BLS, in addition to the high salaries computer software engineers earn, many companies offer excellent benefit packages to keep talented software engineers on their payroll.
+In addition to health and dental insurance, some companies offer perks like profit sharing, paid cell phone service, company cars and more.

-In some cases, computer software engineers can expect to work long hours during project roll outs or in the event of a system failure.
-Some companies choose to hire computer software engineers on a salaried basis for this reason, as opposed to paying an hourly wage.
+In some cases, computer software engineers can expect to work long hours during project rollouts or in the event of a system failure.
+Also, some employers choose to hire engineers on a salaried basis for this reason, as opposed to paying an hourly wage.

 Computer Software Engineer Certifications

 Numerous certifications are available for computer software engineers from big name brands like Novell, Microsoft, and Oracle.
-These product specific certifications tell potential employers what level of knowledge the computer software engineer has with the software.
-The certifying authority for a product specific certification is the manufacturer of the software, and they control registries, test questions and environments, and exam costs.
-Many computer software manufacturers offer their own branded training courses at a premium to help computer software engineers attain their certifications, but this is often not required to obtain the certification.
+These product-specific certifications tell potential employers what level of knowledge the computer software engineer has with the software.
+The authority for a product-specific certification is the manufacturer of the software, and they control registries, test questions, environments, and exam costs.
+Many computer software manufacturers offer their own branded training courses at a premium to help computer software engineers attain their certifications, but this is often not required.